courselab/coral/docs/manual.md

  CONTROLS

- * `arrow keys`:  move the snake up, down, left, right
+ * `arrow keys` or W,A,S,D:  move the snake up, down, left, right
  * `Q / q     `:  quits the game at any instant

  When the game ends, press any key to restart or 'q' to quit.